Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach: Proof of Theorems 2 to 5

-In the following, we provide two different ways to upper-bound the two terms in \eqref{eq:gaussian-mixture-main}.
-The first approach can be applied when $N$ is not too large compared to $d$.
-For the first term,
+We are now ready for the explicit parameter dependency for Gaussian mixture $Q_0$.
+In the following, we provide two different ways to upper-bound the terms in \eqref{eq:gaussian-mixture-accl-main} depending on how $N$ is compared to $d$.
+The first approach can be applied when $N < d$.
+For the $\xi(x,\cdot)~(\forall x \in \mbR^d)$ terms,

-where $(iv)$ follows because of the following.
+where $(i)$ follows because of the following.
 Since $\Sigma_{t,n}$ is a (full-rank) covariance matrix, all its eigenvalues are positive.
 Let $\lambda_{n,\text{min}} > 0$ be the smallest eigenvalue of $\Sigma_{0,n}$, and thus

 In particular, this bound does not depend on $d$ or $T$.
-Also, for the second term,
+Also, for the $\Bar{\Sigma}$ terms,